WayneMt/portfolio/README.md

 Greetings!
 My name is Wayne and I am a Full-Stack Developer.
 I enjoy making softwares, however I have also worked on websites, web applications and even games.

 ### Education
-- Diploma in Creative Media Production & Technology: Merit | Eastleigh College (June, 2023)
+- Diploma in Creative Media Production & Technology: ME | Eastleigh College (June, 2023)

 ### Work Experience
 Drop The Mask  (April, 2023)